Approach

 Mental models

-What to expect?
+What to expect

 When you work with me, this is what you’re getting:

-✓ Direct access and hands-on involvement (not a junior team member)
+✓ Direct access and hands-on involvement

-✓ Strategic thinking paired with execution rigor
+✓ Strategic thinking tied to execution reality

-What not to expect?
+What not to expect

 And this I can’t promise:

-✗ A magic formula (every situation is different)
+✗ One magic formula for every situation

 Let’s talk.